dlaw/mr_radar/README.md

 ### Usage

 Fill out the `config.ini` file with your desired radar layer(s), map layers, and latitude/longitude extents.
-Be sure that the specificed output directory exists.
 Then call `mr_radar.py` periodically (or pass the `--repeat` flag with a refresh interval in seconds).
 The png files with radar data and html file of the animation will be placed in named folders corresponding to the radar layer names in the configuration file.

 The `make_map.py`, `level3_to_png.py`, and `generate_html.py` files
 are also callable as standalone utilities.  `make_map.py` downloads